 Contenu de la formation

 The Courses take place in two different countries (at least one year in each country).
-A student will obtain 60 ECTS in the first-year University and the other required 60 ECTS (second year) in another University of the consortium.

 In the first year, or M1, students must select between Universitat Politècnica de València (Spain) or University of Göttingen (Germany).
 The M1 phase offers common education to deliver the same basis of knowledge to all the students and consists of compulsory modules on fundamental aspects in: crop sciences, crop protection, population biology, molecular biology and statistics.
 All the M1 courses are taught in English.